-As provided in Public Act 19-25, until December 31, 2021Per Conn.
+Per Conn.
 Gen. Stat. §31-49f, employees of the Authority are considered state employees only for the purposes of group welfare benefits and retirement, including but not limited to those provided under chapter 66 of the general statutes and sections 5-257 and 5-259 of the general statutes.
 Information regarding these benefits will be provided to eligible employees by Human Resources.